Taylor Adams: Greater Western Sydney (2012–2013)

-Collingwood
+Collingwood (2014–2023)

 In October 2013, Adams was traded to Collingwood, as a swap for Heath Shaw.
 He made his debut for Collingwood in the opening round of the 2014 season, against Fremantle.
 After joining the club, at the beginning the pressure and large crowds affected him, leading to him performing poorly until team-mate Ben Johnson advised him to chill, leading to him playing better football.
 In round 8 of the 2015 season, Adams played his 50th AFL game.
 Ahead of the 2016 season, Adams joined Collingwood's leadership group.
 Ahead of the 2017 season Adams was appointed vice-captain alongside Steele Sidebottom, before being selected only for the leadership group in 2018 and 2019, returning to vice-captaincy ahead of the 2020 season.
 In the third round of the 2018 season, Adams played his 100th AFL game against Carlton.
 At the end of the season he was awarded Collingwood's Bob Rose award for being the Best Finals' Player, after averaging 29 possessions, five clearances, and seven tackles over four games.
 He was a standout player in the Grand Final, with 31 possessions, nine clearances, and a goal, leading to him being voted the runner-up for the Norm Smith Medal, which was won by West Coast player Luke Shuey.
 In July 2019, Adams signed a five-year contract extension.

 In September 2022 Adams tore his groin off the bone.

+Sydney (2024–)

+After missing the 2023 Collingwood premiership side due to a hamstring injury, Adams requested a trade to Sydney in pursuit of more time in the midfield.
+He was traded on 11 October.